Noela-Murugi/BookLib/README.md

 Noela Murugi

 # Description
-A library website where users can search for available books.
-They can also borrow a book by filling a form in order to get approval.
+A website where users can search for available books and incase they want to borrow, then they will be required to fill a form in order to get approval.

 # Technologies Used
 *React JS<br>